GoFightNguyen/PosiTicks/README.md

 ## Logging
 Logging is achieved using [serilog](https://serilog.net/).
-This decision was made because it supports structured logging and many sinks (providers in aspnetcore), including New Relic.
+This decision was made because it supports structured logging and many sinks (think providers in dotnetcore) including New Relic.

+Logging occurs from both the server and the client (Blazor/WASM).
+The client actually relays the logs to the server.

 The default logging providers in aspnetcore have been disabled, which is why the `appsettings.json` file(s) do not not contain the standard
 ```json